kcwu229/Cyclistic-bike-share-analysis-case-study/README.md

   B. member (paid for memberships)

 Goal:
-  1. Making more casual become member
+  1. Transforming more casual customers into members

 Three business tasks:
   1. Different in characteristics between casual and member customers